alt-ab/discord-qoom-bot/discordbotdocumentation.md

-How to Make a Discord Bot (QOOM Style)
+How to Make a Discord Bot
 ======
 ## You will learn:
 - _How to make a Discord bot (obviously)_